microsoft/aerial_wildlife_detection/readme.md

 * :clock3: Image rendering adjustments for Web frontend (percentile stretch does not yet work; grayscale images not yet supported)
 * :clock3: Support for polygons (basic drawing and storing works, but interface is still somewhat glitchy)
 * :red_circle: New models for polygons
-* :red_circle: Advanced segmentation labeling tools: :red_circle: paint bucket; :red_circle: rectangle, polygon; :red_circle: magic wand
+* :red_circle: Advanced segmentation labeling tools: :clock3: paint bucket; :red_circle: rectangle, :clock3: polygon (crude prototype working); :red_circle: magic wand
 * :red_circle: New design for annotation interface

 More functionality might come and will be added to this list as implementations progress.

+### Current issues

+* Image viewport exposes undesired behavior due to partially promise-based render stack

 ***